-Writing an excellent research grant proposal for PhDs
+Writing an excellent research grant proposal for PhDs and postdocs

 It is essential for researchers to be able to obtain independent research funding in order to advance in their career.
 This training course will provide you with both the tools and the opportunity to practice with writing or improving your own research proposal for an individual grant.